synbionet/synbionet-webui/README.md

 4. Launch the indexer from the synbionet-indexer repo [https://github.com/synbionet/synbionet-indexer](https://github.com/synbionet/synbionet-indexer) by navigating to the project folder and executing `make run`.

 5. Install dependencies with `npm install`

-   **_if experiencing any issues after spinning up, try deleting node_modules folder and package-lock.json and running npm install again_**

 6. Run with `npm start` .
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.